open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Extracts the value from an incoming request.
 For example, as http headers.

-If the value could not be parsed, the underlying implementation MUST set a null value or an empty value, without throwing any exception.
+If the value could not be parsed, the underlying implementation MUST set a null value or an empty value, and MUST NOT throw any exception.

 Required arguments: